 - Ineffective Meetings — “If someone were to offer me one single piece of evidence to evaluate the health of an organization, I would not ask to see its financial statements, review its product line, or even talk to its employees or customers; I would want to observe the leadership team during a meeting.”
 [The best model for meetings is found in Patrick Lencioni’s book Death by Meeting.]

 Did you just complete your checkup?
 Are you healthy?
-If you identify one or more symptoms that your organization may be sick, let’s chat about how our consulting team may be able to help you get unstuck.
+If you identify one or more symptoms that your organization may be sick, let’s talk about how our consulting team may be able to help you get unstuck.